Surgery to Treat Prostate Cancer

-The 10-year survival rate after radical prostatectomy ranges from 75% to 97% for patients with well and moderately differentiated cancers (containing normal-appearing and slightly abnormal cells) and 60% to 86% for patients with poorly differentiated cancers (containing very abnormal cells).
+The 10-year survival rate after radical prostatectomy ranges from 75 to 97 percent for patients with well and moderately differentiated cancers (containing normal-appearing and slightly abnormal cells) and 60 to 86 percent for patients with poorly differentiated cancers (containing very abnormal cells).

-Prostate Px is a new diagnostic test that may be appropriately used to help predict the risk for prostate cancer recurrence in high-risk patients who have undergone prostatectomy.
+Prostate Px is a newer diagnostic test that may be appropriately used to help predict the risk for prostate cancer recurrence in high-risk patients who have undergone prostatectomy.

 In this test, which is produced by Aureon Laboratories, a small piece of prostatic tissue removed during prostatectomy is analyzed and a report outlining factors that affect risk is submitted to the physician for review.
 While this test may be clinically helpful, Prostate Px is not 100% accurate, is not currently available everywhere, and is not inexpensive.

 Urinary leakage (incontinence) is common after surgery, but most men eventually regain urinary control.
 Surgeons try to avoid removing or cutting the nerves that control the ability to achieve an erection.
 Depending on the patient's age and the stage of the tumor, these nerve-sparing techniques enable about 40 to 65 percent of men who were sexually potent before surgery to remain so.
 There is also a risk for blood clots, which can cause heart failure.
 Radiation therapy may be recommended if cancer returns.